Codeception/Codeception/docs/03-AcceptanceTests.md

 $I->click('Update');
 ```

-To match fields by their labels, you should write a `for` attribute in the label tag.
+To match fields by their labels, you should write a `for` attribute in the `label` tag.

-From the developer's perspective, submitting a form is just sending a valid post request to the server.
+From the developer's perspective, submitting a form is just sending a valid POST request to the server.
 Sometimes it's easier to fill in all of the fields at once and send the form without clicking a 'Submit' button.
 A similar scenario can be rewritten with only one command: